AlexPloz/AlexPloz/README.md

 ### Hey I am Alexandre Mole 👋
-* 🇫🇷  I am from Toulouse
+* :fr: I am from Toulouse
 * 🔔  You can email me on [alexandre.mole31@gmail.com](mailto:alexandre.mole31@gmail.com)
 * 🚀  I'm currently a 2nd year student in [Bachelor in Computer Science specialized in data](https://www.univ-tlse3.fr/but-specialite-informatique)
 * ✉️  You can also look at my [Linkedin](https://www.linkedin.com/in/alexandre-mole-9956a8260/)